How Can Limitation Act Be Invoked In Matters Relating To Arbitration And Conciliation?

 Provisions in Question

-To understand the matter in more detail it's essential to understand the essence of section 34, 37 and 43 of the Act.
+To understand the matter in more detail, it's essential to understand the essence of section 34, 37 and 43 of the Act.

-(3) An application for setting aside may not be made after three months have elapsed from the date on which the party making that application had received the arbitral award or, if a request had been made under section 33, from the date on which that request had been disposed of by the arbitral tribunal: Provided that if the Court is satisfied that the applicant was prevented by sufficient cause from making the application within the said period of three months it may entertain the application within a further period of thirty days, but not thereafter.
+(3) An application for setting aside may not be made after three months have elapsed from the date on which the party making that application had received the arbitral award or, if a request had been made under section 33, from the date on which that request had been disposed of by the arbitral tribunal: Provided that if the Court is satisfied that the applicant was prevented by sufficient cause from making the application within the said period of three months, it may entertain the application within a further period of thirty days, but not after that.

 Section 37 of the Act states,

 Appealable orders. – (1) An appeal shall lie from the following orders (and from no others) to the court authorised by law to hear appeals from original decrees of the court passing the order, namely: -

 (a) Granting or refusing to grant any measure under section 9;

 (b) Setting aside or refusing to set aside an arbitral award under section 34.